Recommended Hardware for Virtual Reality:

 Memory and storage systems in a computer also play a role in VR performance, as they do in all computer-based applications, though not as much complexity is involved in the selection of those components.
 What follows is a general overview of what hardware is important for virtual reality and related applications.

 Virtual reality experiences are a lot like games - whether they are intended to be educational, entertaining, or actual interactive games.
-Not a lot of VR software is out yet but what we have seen so far bears great similarities to modern computer gaming.
-They tend to use four cores or less, with many simpler demos just using one or two cores.
-Frequency (clock speed) tends to be more important than having more than four cores since that impacts how many calculations each core can handle per second.
-Therefore, dedicated virtual realty systems are usually best off with a quad-core CPU at the highest possible clock speed.
+VR as an industry is still in its early stages, but the software we have seen so far bears great similarities to modern computer gaming.
+Frequency (clock speed) tends to be more important than having lots of cores since, that impacts how many calculations each core can handle per second.
+Therefore, dedicated virtual realty systems are usually best off with a low core count CPU at the highest possible clock speed.

 Computers for developing virtual reality content, on the other hand, can often benefit from additional CPU cores.
 It depends a bit on what software packages are being used, of course, but many 3D manipulation and rendering programs scale well with multiple cores.
+Stereoscopic video editing requires a lot of horsepower too.
 A lot of developers and artists will also run multiple programs at the same time, and may need to have debugging tools or other applications running at the same time as they are testing out their VR software.

-If going for a higher core count processor you don't want to sacrifice too much clock speed.
-Base clock speeds don't matter much now, thanks to near universal adoption of "turbo" modes on modern CPUs, but ensuring that your CPU will maintain at least 3.4GHz under load is important.
+For those creating VR content, rather than enjoying or viewing it, take a look at our content creation and game development workstations instead.
+Note that if you go for a higher core count processor you don't want to sacrifice too much clock speed.
+Base frequencies don't matter much now, thanks to near universal adoption of "turbo" modes on modern CPUs, but ensuring that your CPU will maintain at least 3.4GHz under load is important.
 When testing out a VR experience you want to make sure you have plenty of speed for the few cores that will be utilized.

 Having a powerful video card is critical for virtual reality performance as it directly impacts the ability of the computer to keep up with the high resolution and frame rate which a good VR experience requires.
 The initial release versions of the HTC Vive and Oculus Rift both have dual displays, one for each eye, at 1080x1200 resolution.
 These run at 90Hz, which is 50% higher than the standard refresh rate of monitors, and the perspective of each eye is slightly different so it is actually rendering two distinct views rather than just a single, larger display.
 Some VR head mounted displays also require off-screen rendering of an area around the actual display that each eye is given, which requires further resources from the video card.
 Here is a chart of four common monitor resolutions with the effective resolution of a HTC Vive overlayed for comparison: